Leonmail2/Text-Fighters/workplan.md

 ## Wednsday, May 22

-Work on print menu, and print status
+Work on implementing print menu and print status functions, and ensure they work.

 ## Thursday, May 23